Flash-X/Milhoja/docs/UserManual/input_interface.rst

 | These options in the JSON file appear outside of any section and exist to help the generator with general packet information.
 | These are all possible parameters for the packet metadata:

-* **byte-align**: The specified byte alignment.
+* **byte-align**: The specified byte alignment of the memory system of the remote device that will use the data packet for offloaded computation.
 [16]
 * **n-extra-streams**: The number of extra streams to use.
+Needed to allow for concurrent kernel execution.
 [0]
 * **task-function-argument-list**: The order of arguments for the task function.
 This is required since JSONs are unordered.

 constructor / thread-private-variables
 """"""""""""""""""""""""""""""""""""""
 Non-tile-specific data goes here.
 Note that the number of tiles is automatically inserted into the data packet, so those do not need to be specified in the JSON file.
-Any items in general must be passed into the data packet constructor, and the data packet will take ownership of the items and copy them into its own memory to manage it.
-We are assuming the items will remain valid throughout the life cycle of the entire packet.
+Any variables in general must be passed into the data packet constructor where the data packet will copy them into its own memory to manage it.
+This means that the data packet "owns" the variable and will be available for use throughout the lifetime of the data packet.
+We are assuming the variables will remain valid throughout the life cycle of the entire packet.
 This section is used for non-tile-specific variables that are used in the task functions.
 The format of an item included in this section is `name: data_type`.

+TODO: The current iteration of the data packet assumes that any variables in the constructor / thread-private-variables section cannot be changed after the packet is instantiated.
+Is there a scenario where we might want a task function that can change these values?
+The variables might be considered datapacket-private then if there is no such scernario.

 .. literalinclude:: ../../tools/cgkit_datapacket_generator/sample_jsons/DataPacket_Hydro_gpu_3_fx.json
     :linenos: